The Golden Path (TV series)

 The Golden Path (黄金路) is a 30-episode drama serial.
 Set in 1982 and spanning 25 years, it tells the story of a family embroiled in conflicts of interest, webs of deceit, love, hatred and vengeance.
-The drama was produced by MediaCorp in celebration of the company's 25 years of local Chinese drama production and incorporates scenes from past dramas such as The Seletar Robbery, The Flying Fish, Pretty Faces, Turn of the Tide, Finishing Lines, The Last Applause, Stepping Out, The Golden Pillow and Holland V. The serial was telecast on MediaCorp TV Channel 8, from 11 December 2007, weekdays at 9:00pm.
-The series finale aired on 21 January 2008.
+The drama was produced by Mediacorp in celebration of the company's 25 years of local Chinese drama production and incorporates scenes from past dramas such as The Seletar Robbery, The Flying Fish, Pretty Faces, Turn of the Tide, Finishing Lines, The Last Applause, Stepping Out, The Golden Pillow and Holland V.

+The series was telecast on MediaCorp TV Channel 8, weekdays at 9:00pm from 11 December 2007 to 21 January 2008.

 Meaning of title

 As the series revolves around the pursuit of wealth (or at the very least, basic financial stability), the series was named to reflect that.
 Coincidentally, and perhaps intentionally, the first two characters of the Chinese title, "黄" and "金", are the surnames of the two main families in the series.
 In that sense, the title would mean "The path travelled by the Huangs and the Jins".